webopt/ch12-gulp/README.md

 node http.js
 ```

-When this runs, a webserver should be up and running at http://localhost:8080 for you to peruse.
+When this runs, a local web server should be up and running at [http://localhost:8080](http://localhost:8080) for you to peruse.

 Have fun!
 You're free to use the gulp boilerplate as you like, except for the site files in `src`.
 They're just there for illustrative purposes.
 Empty out that folder and put your own stuff in there if you're going to use this for anything.